glendakoh/tisc2025-csit/challenge8.md

 +
 ```

-3. Check the to value and fromId (returned by the getter) returned in step2 is less than the length/capacity returned in step1
+3. Verify the to and from values returned by the getter are less than length/capacity.

-4. Does a memcpy using the pointer returned in step 1(elements 2) and the, to and from, Ids returned by the getter in step 2
+4. Use elements2 (the pointer captured in step 1) and from/to to memcpy Values:
 ```txt
 +  {
 +    Value tmp = elements2[toVal];